kostakis/Generic-Queue/README.md

 A simple C implementation of a generic queue data structure.
 Provides all the basics methods of a queue.
+It can be used as a static library

 # Supported Operations